awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

     Before deploying this solution, we recommend you [create a billing alarm to monitor your estimated AWS charges](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html).

 ## Deployment Overview

+The user or IAM role to perform the deployment must have at least [permissions](./workshop/a-molecular-unfolding/permissions.json).

 - Step 1: Make preparations
     - Enable Amazon Braket service